Xuatlox/push_swap/README.md

 - rrr : rra and rrb at the same time.

+To reach the 100% completion on the project, the program needs to sort **100 random elements in less than 700 average operations**, and **500 random elements in less than 5500 average operations**.

 ## Implementation

 I used the K-sort algorithm after some researches/discussions with other students because it is a good